HOW MUCH DOES SIMPSON COST?

 First-Year Scholarships & Grants

-Check out our chart with minimum scholarship ranges for incoming first-year students as well as a list of more than 22 awards given by Simpson College based on talent, merit or financial need.
+Check out our chart with minimum scholarship ranges for incoming first-year students as well as a list other merit, need-based and talent scholarships given by Simpson College.

 First Year Students